MrCookiefries/Randop/README.md

 ### Expected data

 Many routes require a body of JSON data to be sent in.
 What's required and expected of them are defined through JSONSChemas, which can be found in the `./jsonschemas` folder for each route that has one.
 Tests for the routes also show expected inputs & outputs.

+## About

+### Technology & Tools used

+- Node.js (runtime environment for JS)

+- Express (JS server framework)

+- PG (database driver for PGSQL)

+- PostgreSQL (database)

+- BCrypt (encryption)

+- JSON Schema (validate data)

+- JSON Web Token (authentification)

+- Stripe (API for payments)

+- Jest & Supertest (testing)

+### Creation

+I started off with a CSV file of product information.
+It was cluttered with many additional columns of information.
+The first thing I done was clean it up & format it into a more usable manner.
+It turned into a seed file for the DB to have some starter data to work with.

+After that, I had to setup the express server, so that I could then starting making DB resource models that would query the database.
+Those models were used in the routes, so that none of the routes would be clutered with DB queries.

+Many of the routes had duplicated logic, so I tried to remove most of it by taking out that logic and making it into it's own functiont to re-use.
+As well as applying some middlewaret to run for every request.

+After building out the routes, I begin to work on the authentification & authorization, so that they would be locked down to only certain users that can perform certain actions.
+With JWT's, it went very smoothly.

+As for the testing, there was going to be a lot of files, so as I made them, I also kept the tests up to do date, that way I'd not find myself trying to write all of them at once.

+Throughout all of it, I found myself refactoring code over and over again.
+Consistently finding new and better ways to go about doing a certain action.

+While the resource models don't validate any incomming data, the routes are kept clean by validating before passing it to the models.
+I felt as though, the models should stick to doing one thing, and validating data was not it.
+That felt more fitting to be implemented on the specific routes.
+This was accomplished by using JSON Schema, since all the incomming data is expected to be in JSON format.

 ## Miscellaneous